janaagaard75/janaagaard75.github.io/_posts/2020-05-04-upgrading-an-expo-app.md

 I like having my tools installed locally instead of globally because I switch between two computers, and this keeps the tools in sync.
 I would also strongly recommend installing tools locally if you're more than one developer on the app.
 This also simplifies setting up new developer PCs.

+`ncu` is the command that comes with [`npm-check-updates`](https://github.com/raineorshine/npm-check-updates).
+It can be used to check and update the version numbers of the npm packages `package.json`.

 Upgrade `package.json`, install the upgraded `expo-cli` and make sure that all dependencies are the latest and greatest.

 ```sh